Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 A Brief History of the Marque

-1965 saw an amalgamation with Kaptein, and the Union brand was sidelined in favour of Kaptein Mobylette mopeds built in France.
+In 1966 they celebrated the production of 1,000,000 bicycles and that year they merged with Motorenfabriek Kaptein NV in Utrecht under the name Unikap, and the Union brand was sidelined in favour of Kaptein Mobylette mopeds built in France.

 1. Charles Burki was a famous Dutch artist who began designing motorcycles in the 1920s.
 His life story is remarkable - shortly after moving to Java in the Dutch East Indies he was imprisoned by the Japanese who sent him to Japan as a laborer.
 The transport ship was sunk en route by the Americans, but unlike most of the others aboard, he survived, and arrived safely in Japan.
-It probably wasn't personal, but the Americans then bombed the city where his labour camp was located.
+The Americans then bombed the city where his labour camp was located.
 He survived Nagasaki too.